kazurayam/unittest-helper/docs/index.md

             // you need to make sure that the parent directory exists Files.createDirectories(file.getParent());

-### Example7 Writing a file into a custom output directory
+### Example-C3 Create a custom output directory, write a file into it

     package com.kazurayam.unittesthelperdemo;